gruntwork-io/docs/docs/reference/modules/terraform-aws-security/private-s3-bucket/private-s3-bucket.md

   # Configure who will be the default owner of objects uploaded to this S3 bucket:
   # must be one of BucketOwnerPreferred (the bucket owner owns objects),
-  # ObjectWriter (the writer of each object owns that object), or null (don't
+  # ObjectWriter (the writer of each object owns that object), BucketOwnerEnforced
+  # [Recommended] (the bucket owner automatically owns and has full control over
-  # configure this feature).
-Note that this setting only takes effect if the object
+  # every object in the bucket), or null (don't configure this feature).
+Note that
+  # BucketOwnerEnforced disables ACLs, and ObjectWriter only takes effect if the
-  # is uploaded with the bucket-owner-full-control canned ACL.
+  # object is uploaded with the bucket-owner-full-control canned ACL.
 See
   # https://docs.aws.amazon.com/AmazonS3/latest/dev/about-object-ownership.html for
   # more info.
   bucket_ownership = null